Hi! Welcome to my author page where you can find information about me, my books, my horse and my dogs!

 This is the first in a series of mini-books which look in detail at various

 issues affecting dogs and owners.
-A book on car travelling problems will be

 The Five Pound Pony & other stories

 Just out!
 Currently available from Amazon both as an ebook and a paperback.
 More details on the ebook page!

 365 Handy Hints for Horse Riders

 Understanding and solving riding, handling and behavioural problems.

 Now available from The Crowood Press, The Difficult Horse provides many insights as to why a horse may develop unwanted behaviours.
 'Problem' behaviour is usually more of a problem for the handler than the horse, which is likely to have established patterns of behaviour as a way of helping himself feel safe in situations he finds mentally and/or physically stressful.